Shopify/polaris/src/components/TextField/README.md

 - Use the `ariaControls` and `ariaOwns` props (which implement the `aria-controls` and `aria-owns` attributes) to point to the `id` of the autocomplete list.
 - Use the `ariaAutocomplete` prop to indicate what kind of `aria-autocomplete` input is provided, either `list` or `inline`.
 Typically, `list` is used.
-- When merchants navigate through the list, the `ariaActiveDescendant` prop indicates which option has programmatic focus so that it can be conveyed to screen reader users.
+- When users navigate through the list, the `ariaActiveDescendant` prop indicates which option has programmatic focus so that it can be conveyed to screen reader users.

 To learn more about implementing a text field with autocomplete, see the [autocomplete component](https://polaris.shopify.com/components/forms/autocomplete).